 But just change out the sin to see how gospel-denying this argument really is:

 After all, “just saying no” to adultery, important as it is, is not the heart of the gospel.
 The heart of the matter is saying yes to God.
 Maybe we often rely on shame and fear because it’s hard to believe that people would say no to something as tantalizing as adultery if they didn’t stand to lose something extremely valuable such as honor, the affection of family and church, or even eternal life.

 I am flabbergasted that evangelicalism has come to the place where such a scandalous capitulation to a sexualized culture could be considered a “sacred compromise.”
 Apparently, once you’ve winked at sin enough times, you can no longer see straight.
-Matthew Lee Anderson
+Matthew Lee Anderson is right: